Morgan Wootten Recalls ‘The Greatest High School Basketball Game Ever’

 The date was Jan.
 30, 1965.

-Power Memorial Academy (New York, NY) had muscled its way into town on the broad shoulders of its senior superstar, the clout of a 71-game winning streak and confidence of a victory over that night’s opponent the year before.
+Power Memorial Academy (New York, NY) had muscled its way into town on the broad shoulders of its senior superstar, the clout of a 71-game winning streak and the confidence of having beaten their opponent the year before.

 The Stags, bettered by the narrow margin of three points, losing 65-62 in 1964, returned the favor by stunning Power Memorial 46-43, snapping the streak and leaving their indelible mark on Alcindor’s high school legacy.